ifavo/espruino-samples/README.md

 Light, Temperature and Humidity data collection.

+**knight rider**

+example use of shift registers connected to the espruino with a "walking" led light

 **Modules**

 In some scripts custom modules might be referenced which can be found at: